Hrishabh-yadav/Encyption-and-decoding/README.md

-Project Collaborators: Hrishabh Yadav and Soham Kulkarni
+**Collaborators:** Hrishabh Yadav and Soham Kulkarni

+This project is to demonstrate various encryptions and to decrypt them.